AI Programme Management – Adapting Programme Leadership for AI Delivery

 Organisations and programme leaders who do not adapt to the characteristics of AI delivery often experience:

-initiatives entering delivery before they are properly defined
+Initiatives entering delivery before they are properly defined

-over-optimistic expectations of benefits and timelines
+Over-optimistic expectations of benefits and timelines

-data and feasibility challenges emerging late
+Data and feasibility challenges emerging late

-fragmented or poorly prioritised use cases
+Fragmented or poorly prioritised use cases

-solutions delivered but not adopted or used effectively
+Solutions delivered but not adopted or used effectively

 These are rarely delivery failures in isolation.
 They are often the result of upstream weaknesses.